nicolas-cusan/breakpoint-helper/README.md

 });
 ```

-## Options to provide CSS breakpoints
+## Options to provide breakpoints

 There are three options to provide the breakpoint names and values to breakpoint-helper.
-What implementation to choose depends on the particular project setup.
+What implementation to choose depends on the specific project setup.

 > **NOTE:** All implementations expect the breakpoints to be ordered from small to large.